 Here’s what you can and should do right now:

 - Begin monitoring the candidates’ activities.
 Sign up for emails on their websites.
 Follow them on Facebook and Twitter, where you can also follow Parents ROCK, Great Schools, Great Minds and Sparker’s Soapbox.
 Create Google Alerts to monitor the web for new content about them.
 Follow the money: campaign finance reports are posted monthly.

 - Make sure your voter registration is up-to-date.
 Confirm with the Supervisor of Elections that your address is current.
 Importantly, if there is any chance your signature has changed since you last submitted your voter registration, update it now and avoid a possible election day or mail-ballot hassle.
 Call the Collier Supervisor of Elections office at 239–252-VOTE to learn how.

 - Request a mail ballot.
-Request a mail ballot from the Supervisor of Elections Office for either all eledtions through the next two General Elections (what I recommend), or for specific elections only.
+Request a mail ballot from the Supervisor of Elections Office for either all elections through the next two General Elections (what I recommend) or for specific elections only.
 You can do this online, by mail or in person.

 Finally, continue reading my Sparker’s Soapbox posts, and share them with your friends.
 Let them know that there is a great deal at stake in the 2016 School Board elections.
 It’s not too soon to start paying attention.